cloudspannerecosystem/autoscaler/terraform/gke/README.md

     [Troubleshooting](#troubleshooting) section for more details.

-    If you have chosen to use your own Spanner instance, please edit the above configuration file accordingly.
+    If you have chosen to use your own Spanner instance, please edit the above configuration files accordingly.

 10. To configure the Autoscaler and begin scaling operations, run the following
      command:

      ```sh
-     kubectl apply -f autoscaler-config/autoscaler-config.yaml
+     kubectl apply -f autoscaler-config/
      ```

-11. Any changes made to the configuration file and applied with `kubectl apply` will update the Autoscaler configuration.
+11. Any changes made to the configuration files and applied with `kubectl apply` will update the Autoscaler configuration.

 12. You can view logs for the Autoscaler components via `kubectl` or the [Cloud